dstackai/dstack/docs/docs/concepts/services.md

 # Services

 Services make it easy to deploy models and web applications as public, secure, and scalable endpoints.
-They provisioned behind a [gateway](gateways.md) that automatically provides an HTTPS domain, handles authentication, distributes load, and performs auto-scaling.
+They are provisioned behind a [gateway](gateways.md) that automatically provides an HTTPS domain, handles authentication, distributes load, and performs auto-scaling.

 ??? info "Gateways"